 Using IP level controls may also be extended to determining the geographic locations that are permitted.
 This may prove to be an essential technique when some documents may be embargoed in some countries, or where content is country specific.
 For instance French content may be restricted to France and Canada and not available in Belgium, where English content may be provided.
 Also, some countries may forbid or censor content and prosecute publishers who fail to prevent content use when it is not approved.

 Underpinning content control is providing audit information about the use of content.
 It is all well and good having applied content controls, but how do you know they are working?
 Where content is being used, logs need to be maintained that list which users have opened the documents, at what time (UTC is simplest), and what IP did they use at the time.
 (This may also enable content controllers to identify if content is being used in locations that are inconsistent (appearing in a country they are not expected to be in, for instance, or being in several places at the same time) and might require investigation.
 When printing is allowed controllers may require a log of each time particular content was printed as well as controlling the number of prints that may be made.
 In combination these are valuable tools for auditing user activity or as a basis for charging for use.

-In summary, content management for confidential documents may be achieved by using DRM class technologies.
+In summary, secure document distribution and content management for confidential documents may be achieved by using DRM class technologies.
 These enable you to bind controls to the content that are abiding.
 Confidential content in a lifecycle management sense has many dimensions beyond file access controls: Controls are needed by dates, numbers of accesses, numbers of printed copies made, and location in order to allow the content owner to be effective in managing confidentiality.
 Further there must be provisions for the content owner to change their minds about controls such as dates or prints.